 The PowerDraw and PowerBender are both 10-hole diatonics made by Kong Sheng, a company who have recently raised the bar for harmonica production in China.
-I believe the PowerBender has been previously discussed in these pages.
-Holes 1 to 4 are the same as a standard 10-hole, with the rest of the holes set up to allow draw bending all the way up the harp, with increased chromatic and expressive possibilities, as well as some really cool chords.
+With the PowerBender, holes 1 to 4 are the same as a standard 10-hole, with the rest of the holes set up to allow draw bending all the way up the harp, with increased chromatic and expressive possibilities, as well as some really cool chords.
 Brendan has produced an instructional book/CD set to help you explore what this tuning can do, but I think most intermediate harmonica players could adapt to it quite easily with just a few hours of noodling around - and have a lot of fun doing it.

 The ChromaBender is made by Hering and looks like a 12-hole chromatic with the button missing.
 From a constructional point of view, that's pretty much what it is, but where the purpose of the lower reeplate on a standard chromatic is to provide the sharps and flats when the button is pressed, on this harmonica it is there to enable the natural notes of the instrument to be bent - full throated double reed bends like a blues harp, not like the valved single reed bends of a standard chrom.
 Actually, there are a couple of notes in each octave that do not bend - on ChromaBender in C, this would be the F and the first of the paired C notes, but these bends are not needed for chromaticicity as you already have the E and B available as natural notes.
 All the other notes can be bent by one semitone.

-For more details of these and some of the other unique harmonicas he has to offer, visit www.brendan-power.com.
+For more details of these and some of the other unique harmonicas he has to offer, visit a href="http://www.brendan-power.com" target="_blank">www.brendan-power.com.